Our program

 Donate

-Jazz Passengers Music Projects, Inc., a New York not-for-profit organization (NYS Charities Registration Number 47-67-89) with 501(c)(3) tax-exempt status from the IRS in (EIN 45-556-8813).
+Brooklyn Porch Music is operated by Jazz Passengers Music Projects, Inc., a New York not-for-profit organization (NYS Charities Registration Number 47-67-89) with 501(c)(3) tax-exempt status from the IRS in (EIN 45-556-8813).
 All donations to our program are tax deductible.
-Our program is partly funded by generous donors and community members.
-Donations help compensate professional musicians to mentor and teach, provide instruments to those who have few resources for their own, and provide equipment for our joyous public performances, and much more.
-Donate to our Youth Program!
+Donations help compensate professional musicians to mentor and teach, provide instruments to those who have few resources for their own, to rent space for our program to operate, to provide equipment for our joyous public performances, and much more.
+Donate to our Youth Program today!

 Bk PoRCH MUSIC Origin story